cu-cit-cloud-team/gpt4-openai-vs-azure-openai/README.md

       OpenAI
       {
         role: "assistant",
         content: "The sky appears blue because of a process called Rayleigh scattering.
-As sunlight reaches Earth's atmosphere, its short wavelength light (blue and violet) is scattered in all directions by the gas molecules in the air.
-However, our eyes are much more sensitive to blue light and less sensitive to violet light.
-Additionally, sunlight reaches us more from the blue part of the spectrum, rather than the violet end.
-Therefore, when we look up at the sky, we perceive it as blue instead of violet.\n"
+As sunlight reaches Earth's atmosphere, it is made to change direction and spread out or scatter by tiny molecules in the air.
+Blue light waves are shorter and scatter more than other colors because they travel in smaller, tighter waves.
+This scattered blue light is what we see when we look up at the sky."
       }
-      10.585 seconds
+      5.834 seconds
       Azure OpenAI
       {
         role: "assistant",
-        content: "The sky appears blue due to a process called Rayleigh scattering.
-As sunlight travels through the Earth's atmosphere, it collides with gas molecules and tiny particles which causes the light to scatter in all directions.
-Blue light is scattered more than other colors because it travels in shorter, smaller waves.
-So when you look up at the sky, what you're seeing is this blue light that has been scattered from all over the sky."
+        content: "The sky appears blue because of a process called Rayleigh scattering.
+When the sun's light enters our atmosphere, it is made up of different colors that combined appear white.
+These colors are all scattered in various directions by the gases and particles in Earth's atmosphere.
+Blue light being shorter in wavelength is scattered more than other colors because it travels in smaller, shorter waves.
+This is why we see a blue sky most of the time.\n"
       }
-      3.376 seconds
+      4.175 seconds

       Prompt